IB Diploma Programme: Reception

 The IBDP was described as "a rigorous, off-the-shelf curriculum recognized by universities around the world" on 10 December 2006, edition of Time magazine, in an article titled "How to bring our schools out of the 20th century".
 It was also featured in the summer 2002 edition of American Educator, where Robert Rothman described it as "a good example of an effective, instructionally sound, exam-based system".
 Howard Gardner, a professor of educational psychology at Harvard University, said that the IBDP curriculum is "less parochial than most American efforts" and helps students "think critically, synthesize knowledge, reflect on their own thought processes and get their feet wet in interdisciplinary thinking".
 An admissions officer at Brown University has admitted the IBDP garners widespread respect.

 In the United Kingdom, the IBDP is "regarded as more academically challenging but broader than three or four A-levels", according to an article in The Guardian.
 In 2006, government ministers provided funding so that "every local authority in England could have at least one centre offering sixth-formers the chance to do the IB".

 In the United States, criticism of the IBDP has centered on the vague claim that it is anti-American, according to parents anonymously quoted in The New York Times, who objected to the program's funding from UNESCO in its early years.
 The base cost is considered to be higher than other programs.
 In 2012, the school board in Coeur d'Alene, Idaho, USA, voted to eliminate all IB programmes in the district because of low participation and high costs.

+In the Asia-Pacific region, the rapid expansion of the IBDP, combined with the high-stakes nature of its assessments in highly competitive education markets, has created distinct implementation challenges.
+These include interpretive pressures and anxieties among teachers, a heavy reliance on informal networks and voluntary teacher contributions for professional development and assessment support, and tensions with the programme’s holistic educational aims., straining the organisation's ability to maintain consistent quality assurance and support services.

+In August 2025, the Russian government designated the IBO (the IB Diploma's parent organization) "undesirable", accusing it of spreading pro-Western and anti-Russian propaganda, leading all affiliated schools in the country to stop offering the program under threat of retaliation by Russian authorities.